-There is a significant roost for lesser horseshoe bats within Newgrove House located about 2.7-3 km from the site.
-There were no recordings of Lesser Horseshoe bats utilizing habitats throughout the site, over the course of the dusk and dawn survey.
+There is a summer maternity roosts for lesser horseshoe bats within Clondegad House Attic above the stairwell, there is observed bat activity throughout parts of the building.
+Monitoring throughout the site surveyed Lesser Horseshoe bats utilizing habitats throughout the site.
 Any further works and lighting developments would require mitigation and design considerations to enable bat species to undertake their annual lifecycle.
 This requires connectivity throughout the landscape and structures which are presently protected by legislation.
 Derogation licenses are required for any developments which could impact on bat species.
 A derogation license will follow on from the results of this survey.